NullDev/Advent-of-Code/2024/Day_11/README.md

 In this example, after blinking six times, you would have `22` stones.
 After blinking 25 times, you would have **`55312`** stones!

 Consider the arrangement of stones in front of you. **How many stones will you have after blinking 25 times?**

+---

+## --- Part Two ---

+The Historians sure are taking a long time.
+To be fair, the infinite corridors **are** very large.

+**How many stones would you have after blinking a total of 75 times?**